nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 3.5.1 =
+* Checked for compatibility with WordPress 5.5

 = 3.5 =
 * Changes to improve render on RTL languages